MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-columns.md

 	You can rename column titles to best reflect each stage of work.
 Keep the column titles as simple as possible.

-9. To change the column order, use the left (←) or right (→) arrow icon.
+9. To change the column order, use the left arrow ← or right arrow →.

 1. To delete a column, first make sure that the column doesn't contain any work items.
 If it does, move the items to another column.
 Then, select **X** at the top of the column.</p>